sentinel-official/docs/modules/deposit/README.md

 func(k Keeper) GetDeposits(ctx sdk.Context) (items types.Deposits)
 ```

-Add is for adding the amount to the deposit account from the bank account of an address.
+Add is for adding the amount to the deposit account from the bank module account of an address.

 - Parameters
     | Key     | Type           | Description |